COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 In cosmic, the initial sample is done through an initial binary sampler which works with the InitialBinaryTable class.
 There are two samplers available:

-1. `independent` : initial binary parameters are distributed independently
+1. `independent` : initialize binaries with independent parameter distributions for the primary mass, mass ratio, eccentricity, separation, and binary fraction
-2. `multidim` : accounts for parameter dependencies following `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_
+2. `multidim` : initialize binaries with multidimensional parameter distributions according to `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_

 We consider both cases below.